Weimax Wines & Spirits

 Links

-Today we're seeing a modest wave of New Zealand wines arriving on our shores.
+Today we're seeing a wave of New Zealand wines arriving on our shores.

 Many are quite pleasant.
 A handful are actually worth the price they put on them.
 It's not the growers or wineries with the high prices, to a large extent.
 Many American importers, eyeing the high prices for domestic wines, feel they can profit handsomely with optimistic numbers on the shelf for their wares.